Breaking the Metric Voting Distortion Barrier: Introduction

-In the seminal work of \citetstar{DBLP:conf/aaai/AnshelevichBP15,DBLP:journals/ai/AnshelevichBEPS18}, they proposed the influential framework of \emph{metric distortion} -- in particular, they imposed the natural assumption that the voters and the candidates lie in a shared (unknown) metric space, and a voter's cardinal cost for a candidate is the distance between them in the metric space.
-This metric assumption is convincing if we think voters and candidates have positions in a political spectrum in the form of a metric space, or if the candidates are public facilities and voters' costs are their travel costs to the selected facility.
-More formally, the metric distortion of a social choice rule is defined as the supremum of the ratio between the social cost (i.e., sum of costs of voters) of this rule and the optimal social cost, over all possible metric spaces and all induced ordinal preference profiles.
-The introduction of this metric constraint reduces the distortion of many social choice rules to constants, and the search for distortion-optimal social choice rules is very intriguing.
+In {their seminal work}, \bname{Anshelevich, Bhardwaj, Elkind, Postl, and Skowron} \citetstar{DBLP:conf/aaai/AnshelevichBP15,DBLP:journals/ai/AnshelevichBEPS18} proposed the influential framework of \emph{metric distortion}{---}in particular, they imposed the assumption that the voters and the candidates lie in a shared (unknown) metric space, and a voter's cardinal cost for a candidate is the distance between them in the metric space. {The assumption of metric preferences is a clean mathematical framework that stems from the large body of work on spatial models of voting \cite{enelow1984spatial,enelow1990advances,merrill1999unified,jessee2012ideology,armstrong2020analyzing}, in which voters and candidates have positions in a political spectrum, and each voter prefers nearer candidates in the spectrum.
+The metric assumption also captures situations when candidates are public facilities and voters' costs are their travel costs to the selected facility.}